danjacquemin/danjacquemin-com/README.md

 Then I spent a decade or two doing doing Web Development eventually working my way to to Lead Front-end Developer at [ETS](https://www.ets.org/) with strong focus on standards, #a11y, and usability.
 Sadly we get to 2023 and my role is getting outsourced.
 It was fun while it lasted.

 As part of that process I've been told having a "portfolio site" would be a Good Thing.
-So I'm using my time to build out something for the world to see and as a place where I can do a better job of brain dumping all the nifty tricks 2+ decades of front-end coding teaches you.
+So I'm using my time to build out something for the world to see and as a place where I can do a better job of brain dumping all the nifty tricks 2+ decades of front-end coding has taught me.

 ## Okay, so what exactly are you doing...